 Marc Zimmer teaches general chemistry, molecular science and environmental chemistry.
 He has tried to make these courses relevant and interesting by introducing the most recent developments in general, medicinal and environmental chemistry in his classes.
-He was named Dean of Studies effective July 1, 2014.

 A: I was drawn by the sense of community.
 Of the many colleges I toured, no school felt quite the same.
 This feeling has endured through my years here as I have built close relationships with my peers, professors and advisers.

 A: The most rewarding part is the accomplished, dedicated and inspiring faculty.
 It is obvious that students are the No. 1 priority, one of the great advantages of our small school.
 For example, my biochemistry professor often varies her curriculum to accommodate a question or a particular interest a student may have.

 A: In my freshman year, I studied nanostructured manganese oxides with Professor Ching.
 I was able to work independently a majority of the time, which made research a very rewarding and often exciting experience.